benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 #### Causation
 In an [article in the New York Times][9], Data Scientist, Dr. Ming said of the algorithms she is now building for Gild: _"Let’s put everything in and let the data speak for itself"_.

 Big data produces correlates, uncovers trends and probabilities, and finds weak bonds between data, amongst other things.
-"A correlates with B", in itself however, is not a legitimate form of argument and therefore the data can never _"speak for itself"_ because it is strictly quantitative.
+"A correlates with B" however, is not a legitimate form of argument as data can never _"speak for itself"_ because it is strictly quantitative.
 Correlation is simply not enough.
-Without causation there is no evidence to support any correlate (in big data or otherwise), and worse, can lead one to believe something that is not true.
-Spurious Correlations has compiled a [patently ridiculous example][11] of this which shows a 99.2% correlation between suicide by hanging, strangulation and suffocation in the US, and spending on science, space and technology.
+Without causation there is no evidence to support any correlate (in big data or otherwise), and can lead one to believe something that is not true.
+[A patently ridiculous example][11] of this has been compiled by Tyler Vigen which shows a 99.2% correlation between suicide by hanging, strangulation and suffocation in the US, and spending on science, space and technology.

 some quote about correlates from gild or other (manga one is good)